The University of Toronto Libraries have extensive digital collections to provide access to primary sources.

 USE ADVANCED SEARCH WHEN LOOKING FOR PRIMARY SOURCES - ITS EASIER TO MAKE CONNECTIONS

-Step 5: Be prepared to try more possibilities.
+Be prepared to try more possibilities.
 Look in reference sources for individuals and events to include in your search.
-Check the list of references used in journal articles on the topic.
-Use Oxford Bibliographies Online, the may give you the title of a primary source you can start searching for.
+Check the list of bibliographies, used in journal articles on the topic.
+In addition, use Oxford Bibliographies Online, they may give you the title of a primary source you can start searching for.

 Click on the icon beside the call number.